awdeorio/mailmerge/README.md

 >>> Limit was 1 message.
 To remove the limit, use the --no-limit option.
 ```

+You may have to type your email password when prompted.
+(If you use GMail with 2-factor authentication, create an [app password](https://support.google.com/accounts/answer/185833?hl=en) first, and type that password when prompted.)

 Now, check your email and make sure the message went through.
 If everything looks OK, then it's time to send all the messages.

 ### Send all emails